 Two decades ago, when my disposable income increased I had both time & money to follow some of my passions.
 One of which was beholding beautiful things & the other was photography.

 Armed with a camera & with enough time at my disposal, I drove to pristine natural settlings & fashion shows.
-Although appreciative of nature in both venues, occasionally I would be critical on how minor changes could make telling differences.
+Although appreciative of nature in both venues, occasionally I would be critial on how minor changes could make telling differences.
 But then, my views and voice would not travel beyond the dessert sands I was surrounded with.

 Come 2011, I am amazed at the way all this is changing.
 At the New York Fashion Week, fashionistas will be relying more on bloggers to tell them what they’ll be wearing come spring.

 Although many of us here who occassionally follow fashion might not have heard of Tavi Gevinson, Susie Bubble, Bryanboy and Scott Schuman, they are familiar names to avid followers of fashion.
 These are bloggers who have influenced the fashion world in a big way.

 Until a few years ago, fashion was written about only in elite magazines by a few writers who would not restrain anyone from entering into their work space.
 But with the increasing momentum with which social media networks, all barriers & conceived notions are changing.
 Bloggers have been making their presence felt, as more people want to hear about fashion from people who use it to everyday life of ordinary people.

 Like ordinary people in normal circumstances, the blogs come in all shapes and sizes.
 The blog The Sartorialist – started by Scott Schuman went live by posting photographs of people in the streets with a distint striking style.
 Whereas Style Rookie was started by young Tavi Gevinson in March 2008, before she became 12.
 Style Bubble – Susanna Lau, started her blog in March 2006.
 Bryanboy – Bryan Grey-Yambao is from the Philippines, started blogging in Manila when he was 17.